mjasa/Assignment-1-Observability-for-AI-Agents/README.md

 # Observability for AI Agents

 This project demonstrates how to implement comprehensive observability for AI agents using OpenTelemetry and Arize Phoenix.
-It includes examples for both CrewAI and Google ADK (Gemini) agents with full tracing, metrics, and logging capabilities.
+It instruments both CrewAI and Google ADK agents with OpenTelemetry and ships telemetry to **Arize Phoenix** via OTLP.
+The same pattern works for any OTLP-compatible backend.

 ## Features